RWS-NL/air-node-packages/README.md

 ### Publishing new versions

-1. Run `yarn build` to ensure lint, test and build succeeds
+1. Run `yarn build` to ensure you're about to publish all latest versions.
+This repo has TypeScript code that needs to be compiled to JavaScript before it can be published!
 2. Run `lerna publish` to start the publishing process.
-This automatically runs lint, test, build, version bump, and publish to npm (in that order).
+This will publish packages to NPM.

-#### If publish fails in build
+#### If `lerna publish` fails

 1. Go to GitHub repository -> releases: https://github.com/RWS-NL/air-node-packages/releases.
 2. Delete any tags created by the publish script.